mhoyer/homelab/README.md

-# homelab
+# Homelab

-My infrastructure setup at home
+My infrastructure setup at home.

+> This will replace the [homelab-ansible](https://github.com/mhoyer/homelab-ansible) repository with Kubernetes and GitOps approach.